nrkno/sofie-timeline-state-resolver/README.md

 Note, that your IDE may not pick up your new type definitions until you build the types package.

+There is a test application [quick-tsr](/packages/quick-tsr) inside this repository which can be used to easily test changes made to this library.

 ### Working with types

 Types that need to be consumed by external systems that have no need to interact with the TSR library itself should be written in the timeline-state-resolver-types package.
 Some types will be generated from JSON schemas, the schemas are composed under the $schemas subfolder in the specific integration's subfolder.
 (See the abstract integration for an example).
 The types can be generated with the `yarn generate-schema-types` command.
 The schemas themselves must be exported from the `src/manifests.ts` file, so they can be used by external systems to validate payloads and generate UI's.